 Action Research and Reflective Practice demonstrates that creative approaches can be utilised effectively in critically reflexive ways, creating a new style of action research that is both innovative and theoretically robust.
 The resultant approach will improve evidence-based research in education, healthcare and other social sciences to enhance perception and understanding of events, identity and self.
 This book will be highly beneficial to undergraduate and postgraduate students, as well as educational and social researchers, across a broad range of subjects within the social sciences.

-Selected Contents: Acknowledgements Preface Part 1: From evidence based practice to researcher of the self Chapter 1 The Tension in Evidence Based Practice and Reflective Practice Chapter 2 The Relationship between Reflection and Action Research Chapter 3 An overview of theories of consciousness and unconsciousness Part 2: Creativity and the practitioner-researcher Chapter 4 What do we mean by creativity?
+@contents: Selected Contents: Acknowledgements Preface Part 1: From evidence based practice to researcher of the self Chapter 1 The Tension in Evidence Based Practice and Reflective Practice Chapter 2 The Relationship between Reflection and Action Research Chapter 3 An overview of theories of consciousness and unconsciousness Part 2: Creativity and the practitioner-researcher Chapter 4 What do we mean by creativity?
 Chapter 5 Using metaphor and symbolism as analysis Chapter 6 Infinite Possibilities of Knowing and Transformation Chapter 7 Concluding Thoughts; the linkages to Action Research and Critical Creativity

 Paul McIntosh has a background of working as a practitioner in both health and social care in the field of learning disabilities, and extensive experience of higher education for health and social care professionals.
 He is currently a Research Fellow at Queen Mary, University of London.